 - Giving those rides within a certain timeframe (varies by city)

 If you have questions at any point during the application process, feel free to email us or get in touch with Lyft directly.
-It’s better to ensure you do it correctly the first time around than miss out on a lucrative promotion.

 How Much Is The Bonus?